mathswe-ops/mathswe-ops---mvp/system/README.md

 You can add one or many images, and the program will uninstall them one after another.

+### Image Re-Installation

+The composed operation `reinstall` will apply the procedural operations `Uninstall` and then `Install` to reinstall the software.

+*Syntax:* `system reinstall { image_1, image_2, ..., image_n }`.

+You can add one or many images, and the program will reinstall them one after another.

 ## Available Images

 The list of currently supported images is next.